animal-tree/Another-Version/2-Opposing-views.md

 As that chapter will show, there's an even more appealing salvation for me after all this!

 But in any case, that manner of acquiring money isn't the best way to compensate for my physical appearance.
-I’d rather do something that I myself would find attractive in another person.
+Short of that other appealing salvation, I’d rather do something that I myself would find attractive in another person.

 BUT, I'm no stranger to some material luck, as it turned out...